clearly/jsre/README.md

 1. Lean on `lodash` for a lot of heavy lifting
 1. Like other rule engines, re-use the `rules` data structure to put the results of calculation to make it easier to diagnose failures
-1. In the results returned, returned a focused list of `errors` to simplify diagnosing errors
+1. In the results returned, returned a focused list of `failures` and `passes` to simplify processing the output
+1. Allow for optional dependencies to encode a hierarchy into flat lists diagnosing errors

 # Example